msil2001/COMICSNAP/README.md

 ## Built with

-ComicSnap was built using several technologies: HTML, CSS and JavaScript for the front-end development, Python for the back-end development, and the Flask microframework to implement the server; Comic Vine was also used as an API to draw from for comics.
+ComicSnap was built using several technologies: HTML, CSS and JavaScript for the front-end development, Python for the back-end development with the Flask microframework to implement the server, and SQLite as the technology to build the database; Comic Vine was also used as an API to draw from for comics.

 <!-- SYSTEM REQUIREMENTS -->
 ## System Requirements